 Workout partners serve as a source of motivation and accountability, but they can also get us off track.
 Follow these tips to keep both of you on the path to fitness.

 1. Don't take no for an answer.

-Create a Valid Excuse Policy, which is a list of acceptable reasons for why you or your partner cannot exercise.
-A sick child that has to stay home a day or two is a valid excuse.
+Create a Valid Excuse Policy, which is a list of acceptable reasons you or your partner cannot exercise.
+A sick child that has to stay home is a valid excuse.
 You feeling down or tired isn't.